ctp27/popular-movies-2/README.md

 # Setup up Popular Movies

+1. Clone the repository.
+2. Import it as an existing project in Android Studio.
-Create and add your own MovieDb.org API key in gradle.properties.
+3. Create your own MovieDb.org API key
+4. Add your API_Key to the gradle.properties file.
+For example, API_KEY = "INSERT_YOUR_API_KEY"

 # Download from Google Play
 The application is available on Google Play.
 You can follow this link to